Velocidex/velociraptor-docs/content/artifact_references/pages/generic.applications.office.keywords.md

            globs="/**",
            root=pathspec(DelegatePath=OfficePath),
            accessor='zip')
-        WHERE not IsDir and Size > 0
+        WHERE not IsDir and Size &gt; 0

         // For each document, scan all its parts for the keyword.
         SELECT OfficePath,